Canada v. Loewen (F.C.A.), 2004 FCA 146, [2004] 4 FCR 3

 Devon Canada Corporation v.
 Canada, 2015 FCA 214

 Devon Canada Corporation v.
-Canada, 2015 FCA 214 (CanLII) concerns the scope of what comprises a Notice of Objection under the Large Corporation Rule in subsection 169(2.1).
-The Federal Court of Appeal (“FCA”) held that the reference to “notice of objection” in subsection...
+Her Majesty the Queen, 2015 FCA 214 concerns the scope of what comprises a Notice of Objection under the Large Corporation Rule in subsection 169(2.1).
+The Federal Court of Appeal (“FCA”) held that the reference to “notice of objection” in...

 Swift v.
 The Queen, 2020 TCC 115 & Coates v.
 The Queen, 2011 TCC 74 & GST/HST